Laurita Fernández: Biography

-She was born and raised in the neighborhood of Mataderos, Buenos Aires, in a house on Fonrouge and Alberdi, together with his parents, Carlos Fernández and Inés Stork Banquer, and her younger sister, Gabriela.
+She was born and raised in the neighborhood of Mataderos, Buenos Aires, in a house on Fonrouge and Alberdi, together with her parents, Carlos Fernández and Inés Stork Banquer, and her younger sister, Gabriela.
 After their separation, she went to live with her mother in Liniers.

 Acting career

 In 2010 she had a participation in the opening dance of the film Igualita a mí where she kisses the character of Adrián Suar as a teenager.

 In 2012 she was selected for the youth series Violetta, but shortly after she was released.
-She later revealed that she got fired from her for working on Showmatch.
+She later revealed that she got fired for working on Showmatch.

-She made his theater debut in the summer of 2015, in the play Ghost House alongside Pedro Alfonso, Emilio Disi, Luciana Salazar, Freddy Villarreal, Benjamín Amadeo, Lizy Tagliani and Lourdes Sánchez.
+She made her theater debut in the summer of 2015, in the play Ghost House alongside Pedro Alfonso, Emilio Disi, Luciana Salazar, Freddy Villarreal, Benjamín Amadeo, Lizy Tagliani and Lourdes Sánchez.
 She also starred in the children's play Zooigico. in 2016.

 In the summer of 2016 she worked on the play Enredados (Tangled) together with Florencia de la V, Osvaldo Laport, Iliana Calabró, Federico Bal, Sebastián Almada, Bárbara Vélez and Ailen Bechara.
 She also starred in the children's play Tierra de Oz.

 She got a secondary role in the daily strip Quiero vivir a tu lado, where his character interferes with Darío Barassi and Jimena Barón.

 In 2018 she became the replacement for Griselda Siciliani in the play Sugar, together with Nicolás Cabré and Federico D'Elía, and signed a contract for the theatrical season, together with him and Victorio D'Alessandro.

 In 2018, she was the winner as female revelation of the ACE award, the most important theater award in Argentina, for her leading role in Sugar.

 From 2019 to 2020 she stars in the theater Departamento de Bachelor, along with Nicolás Cabré, Martin Seefeld and a great cast.
 Role that gave her her second ACE Award nomination for Best Actress in a Comedy.